 When to see a doctor

 Mild sprains and strains can be treated at home.
-But you should see a doctor if you:
+But the injuries that cause sprains can also cause serious injuries, such as fractures.
+You should see a doctor if you:

 - Can't walk more than four steps without significant pain